-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Garden City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Garden City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Garden City who work in office and administrative support (15.79%), sales jobs (9.78%), and food service (7.72%).
+Garden City is a blue-collar town, with 36.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Garden City is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Garden City who work in office and administrative support (14.69%), sales jobs (9.28%), and food service (7.79%).

-The percentage of people in Garden City with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.78% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Garden City is quite a bit lower than the national average among all cities of 21.84%: just 11.27% of people here over 25 have a bachelor's degree or an advanced degree.